airborne-commando/OPSEC-OSINT-Tools/README.md

 -  [pentester](pentester.com) same as exposed almost but has more info for free; doesn't need the use of TOR.
 REALLY GOOD!

--  [breachvip](https://breach.vip/), needs a login to perform searches
+-  [breachvip](https://breach.vip/), needs a login to perform searches; breach.vip is the largest Minecraft DB search engine.
+We aim to provide a means to assess what data has been leaked in said breaches, at no cost to the public.
+Enjoy Searching. sounds memey

 - [leakpeek](https://leakpeek.com/): Can only use 5 searches for a free search, will hide most info but with some sluting and the tools listed you should get an idea of WHAT. also use tor if you can to bypass the search limit.
 Other than that if you really need more details on what was leaked you may need to buy a plan.